Sliding Window Algorithm Code Template

 left

-If a character enters the window, the window
+If a character enters the window, increase its count in window

 Here is the complete code: